GeoffPurdy/rpn-calc/README.md

 # rpn-calc
 RPN Calculator
+** operates on integers and floating point values in decimal notation **

 Please implement a reverse polish notation (RPN) calculator.
 It can be written in any language you choose.
 It will be evaluated based on its